Book of Common Prayer (1928, England): Holy Communion

 The revised prayer book contained two Communion offices: the 1662 prayer book's Communion service was left intact and a second revised form was added.
 Frere's influence brought some borrowing from the 1549 and 1637 prayer books to the new rite, including an Epiclesis calling the Holy Spirit into the sacramental elements.
 The Gloria in Excelsis, as in the 1549 prayer book, was to be optionally omitted on weekdays.
-(Note: Headlam noted in his 1927 that the Agnus Dei was not explicitly described in any new rubrics and had been a legal hymn with the 1662 prayer book the Lincoln ruling; it remained acceptable under the rubrics of the Deposited Book.)
+(Note: Headlam noted in his 1927 that the Agnus Dei was not explicitly described in any new rubrics and had been a legal hymn with the 1662 prayer book per the Lincoln ruling; it remained acceptable under the rubrics of the Deposited Book.)

 Despite there only being one formal fixed Postcommunion thanksgiving, changes between the 1550 ordinal and the 1552 prayer book resulted in a longstanding tradition wherein the Commendatory Prayers were treated as "Postcommunions"; this tradition was formally authorized in the proposed prayer book and 1929 Scottish Prayer Book while a rubric in the 1928 American prayer book failed to completely prevent the practice.